MassOS-Linux/MassOS/installation-guide.md

 This is the testing branch for the next upcoming version of MassOS.
 It currently contains the following changes, however is subject to more changes before it's released:

 - Fixed bug in `/etc/vimrc` causing an annoying warning.
-- Added the following software: Galculator, Gparted, Gutenprint, pavucontrol, Thunderbird, xfce4-taskmanager, sl, cowsay, CMatrix, figlet.
+- Added the following software: CMatrix, cowsay, figlet, Galculator, Gparted, Gutenprint, htop, pavucontrol, Thunderbird, xfce4-taskmanager, sl.
 - Libtool archives (*.la) are now removed after the MassOS system is built.
 - The bootstrap compiler built in stage1 is now removed after the full compiler is built.
 - Switch sourceforge sources to cdn.thesonicmaster.net to avoid connection timeouts and other download problems.